arbyste/jp-mining-note/docs/docs/index.md

     <i><sup>[→  TODO]()</sup></i>

-# It's just Yomichan!
+# It's just Yomitan!
-The card is created from the popular Yomichan setup that you're likely already familiar with.
+The card is created from the popular Yomitan setup that you're likely already familiar with.
 Cards are created instantly, no extra steps necessary.

 TODO change video